igor-lirussi/baxter-python3/README.md

 ## Install in your repository
 *   add this repo in your repo: ```git submodule add git@github.com:igor-lirussi/baxter-python3.git```
 *   if you want to check for updates of the submodule: ```git submodule update --remote```
+*   import the baxter python3 interface in your code.
+Since it's in a subfolder, you can use the import shown in the "Run" section below.

 *	remember to tell users to clone your repo with --recurse-submodules: ```git clone --recurse-submodules https://github.com/your_name/your_repo```
 *  	if a user clones without --recurse-submodules will find the empty folder, download the submodules with ```git submodule init``` and ```git submodule update```